How I Designed a Restful Blue, Grey and Pink Bedroom

 The brief was to create a cosy space with a hint of glam but with a laid-back, thrown together kind of look.
-Because we’d turned the smallest bedroom into a dressing room, clothes storage wasn’t needed but the client did want a dedicated space for reading.
-They’d already bought the Skye bed from Made so this needed to be incorporated into the overall design.
+Because we’d turned the smallest bedroom into a dressing room, clothes storage wasn’t needed but the clients did want a dedicated space for reading.
+They’d already bought the Skye grey upholstered bed from Made so this needed to be incorporated into the overall design.

-Because we were going for a relaxed look, I didn’t want any of the furniture to match.
-I chose a mid-century style bedside table (just £40 from Jysk!) and sourced a vintage chest of drawers in a similar wood tone for the other side of the bed.
+Wood tones always add warmth, texture and a natural feel - especially important with cool wall colours.
+For a relaxed, lived in look, I didn’t want any of the furniture to match.
+I chose a mid-century style bedside table (just £40 from Jysk!) and sourced an antique Victorian chest of drawers in a similar wood tone for the other side of the bed.
 Going vintage is a great way to save money - try eBay or Gumtree and see if you can pick up a bargain.

 NB.
 Client would like everyone to know the life drawing is not of her (although if it was me, I think I’d just go with it…..)

-Love this corner!
-The dressing table is from Atkin and Thyme and the gold really lifts the scheme (I almost always include a bit of gold in a room for this reason).
+Metallic accents make a big difference and I almost always include a bit of gold in a room design.
+It really helps to lift a space and warm things up.
+This dressing table is from Atkin and Thyme - see how the gold elements in this corner create a striking contrast against the cool tones of the walls?
 The vintage suitcase was a wedding present from the client’s friend (used for guests to put their wedding cards in) and leaning the frames against the wall adds to the relaxed vibe.
 My bargain buy was the Habitat mirror - found for £25 in TK Maxx!
-The velvet stool adds a bit of luxury and ties in with the velvet chair in the reading corner…..

 The Ensuite